microsoft/pxt-arcade/docs/test/tutorials/arrow.md

 bundle into **an empty** area of the workspace.

-- :mouse pointer: Replace both of the empty grey boxes with up arrows from **My Assets**.
+- :mouse pointer: Replace both of the empty grey boxes with down arrows from **My Assets**.

 ```blockconfig.local
     let arrow: Sprite = null